-Spatchcocking a chicken decreases its cooking time and in my opinion, makes the bird taste better because it roasts low in the pan – in it’s own juices.
-If you’re intimidated with removing the backbone of a chicken, check out my instructions and picture below – it’s pretty simple.
-If you find that you fall in love with this cooking method, check out my two other recipes – Spatchcock Lemon Chicken roasted in the oven, or Spatchcock Grilled Chicken prepared outdoors, both are terrific.
+Spatchcocking a chicken decreases its cooking time and in my opinion, makes the bird taste better because it roasts low in the pan and in its own juices.
+The process of spatchcocking is removing the backbone of the chicken, and if you’re intimidated, don’t be, check out my instructions and picture below – it’s pretty simple.
+If you find that you fall in love with this cooking method, check out my two other recipes – Spatchcock Lemon Chicken roasted in the oven, or Spatchcock Grilled Chicken prepared outdoors.
+Both are terrific.

-New Potatoes and carrots roast up beautifully in the same amount of time – not a lot of fuss here.
-The chicken and vegetables come out crispy on the outside and creamy tender on the inside, and don’t let those pan juices go to waste – pour them over the bird after slicing.
+New Potatoes and carrots roast up beautifully in the same amount of time without a lot of fuss.
+The chicken and vegetables come out crispy on the outside and creamy tender on the inside, and don’t let those pan juices go to waste.
+Pour them over the sliced chicken and serve a little extra on the side.
 A crisp white wine or fruity Zinfandel pair nicely with this meal and don’t forget to invite some friends.

 3 pound chicken